Please note: This post contains affiliate links.

 Spend a day exploring Iceland’s capital Reykjavik.
 The Hallgrimskirkja Church, which resembles Iceland’s unique basalt columns, is interesting.
 Housing a beautiful pipe organ and uniquely shaped ceilings, it’s worth checking out.

-The Harpa Concert Hall’s hexagonal patterns and alternating exterior color blocks provide fascinating abstract perspectives.
+TIP: Don’t forget to look up at the ceiling in the Harpa Concert Hall.
+Its hexagonal patterns and alternating exterior color blocks provide fascinating abstract perspectives.
 Shifting ceiling shapes, designs and colors inside resemble undulating sand dunes and ocean waves at sunset.

 Venturing down the walkway to the Sun Voyager Sculpture provides a view of an iconic Reykjavik sculpture.
-Capturing it during winter dusk or summer golden hour provides the most dramatic lighting.
+For the most dramatic lighting, capture it during winter dusk or summer golden hour.

 Putting a dent in your wallet with Icelandic food

 Indulging in spicy hot chocolate at Eldur Og Is is delicious.
 Splurging and opting for it with marshmallows and cream is worth the extra calories.
 Be prepared for the $7 USD price.
-Ice cream and crepes are also popular options.
+Ice cream and crepes are also popular.

 If you’re searching for a tasty lunch or dinner option, try the Arctic Char or Sweet Potato dish at Isafold.
 Iceland is expensive.
 Plan to spend $40-$50USD for most sit down meals with a glass of wine.

-When traveling around Iceland, shopping at grocery stores or grabbing hot dogs or veggie burgers at gas stations is your best bet.
-The gas stations offer a variety of tasty options.
+TIP: When traveling around Iceland, shopping at grocery stores or grabbing food at gas stations is your best bet.
+The gas stations offer a variety of tasty option, including hot dogs, veggie burgers and vegan options.

-Do yourself a favor and buy McVitie’s Caramels Digestives.
-They are so delicious that I cleared out a shelf to bring them back as presents.
+TIP: Do yourself a favor and buy McVitie’s Caramels Digestives.
+They make great gifts too!

 The gorgeous Blue Lagoon